DaleAnnear/MouseKing/README.md

 cd MouseKing/Apptainer
 ```

 There are 3 apptainer images that need to be built.
-Please note each image can take several minutes to buiild
+Please note each image can take several minutes to build.
+We reccommend that the below commands be executed with sudo, however, in the case that this is not possible, this should not effect the building of the apptainer images.

 ```
 sudo apptainer build 1_LMT_rebuild.sif 1_LMT_rebuild.def